-Practitioners seeking exemption must apply in writing and provide valid supporting documentation to their application.
-All applications for exemptions will be determined on an individual case by case basis.
+Osteopaths seeking exemption must apply in writing as soon as they realise they have issues meeting the CPD registration standard, and provide valid supporting documentation with their application.
+All applications for exemptions will be determined on a case by case basis.